0xd34df00d/cppfilt/README.md

 ## Supported systems

 For now demangling is done using `libstdc++`, which limits the library to the systems that use gcc.

+Supporting LLVM's `libc++` should be easy and just a matter of linking to a different C library, since they `libc++` and `libstdc++` use the same API w.r.t. demangling.

 Patches are welcome!